top of page

-Important Notice on Permit Compliance
+Important Notice about

-and Enforcement
+Permit Compliance and Enforcement

 Across Ontario—particularly within the Toronto GTA and surrounding municipalities—permit compliance enforcement has increased significantly.